lexicHQ/docs/freshdesk-integration.md

 ![](./images/settings-configure.png)

-Scroll down and find the **CONFIGURATION** section.
+Scroll down to the **CONFIGURATION** section.

-Make sure that the Key `GRAPHQL_URI` exists with value: `https://freshdesk.smartloop.ai/v1/`

-If this key doesn't exist, create a new key value pair with the above settings.
+You will find an entry with `GRAPHQL_URI` with value `https://freshdesk.smartloop.ai/v1/`, this is used to send notifications to your bot as the a ticket is updated in Freshdesk

 ![](./images/freshdeskgql-config.png)

-::: tip
+::: warning
-These values need to remain as is.
-No change is required in them.
+Please don't remove or alter this value.
 :::

-Click on Freshdesk from Configure -> Integrations section as shown below.
+Click on the Freshdesk link under **Configure -> Integrations** section as shown below.

 ![](./images/third-party-integration.png)